 Healthy Living/Wellness February 4, 2017

 A new study reveals that obese couples may have more difficulty conceiving when compared to their leaner counterparts.
 The findings reveal that body composition plays a pivotal role in conception.

 Healthy Living/Wellness February 4, 2017

-France has banned unlimited refills of sodas and sugary drinks in restaurants and other fast food places, in accordance with the WHO's 2016 health data.
-It remains to be seen if the U.S. implements similar measure to counter obesity.
+France has banned unlimited refills of sodas and sugary drinks in restaurants and other fast food places, in accordance with the WHO's recommendations.
+It remains to be seen if the U.S. government implements a similar measure to counter obesity.